6 Ideas to Reduce Your Injection Molding Costs

 Sometimes, undercuts – such as holes, depressions, or protrusions – are essential for the part’s function or aesthetics.

 Otherwise, it would be best if you eliminated undercuts.
-These complicate molding and require special mechanisms that drive up tooling costs.
+These complicate molding and require unique mechanisms that drive up tooling costs.
 These mechanisms might include sliding parts or ejection pins to ensure the safe removal of the finished part.

 By avoiding unnecessary undercuts or redesigning parts to eliminate them, molding becomes more streamlined and less expensive.
+Additionally, addressing insufficient draft angles during the design for manufacturability analysis can help identify and rectify potential issues, leading to improved part designs before finalization.

-Use a Family Mold
+Use a Family Mold to Improve Production Efficiency

 The molds can lead to high tooling costs, so why not maximize resources with a family mold?

-Family molds can be a cost-effective solution for producing multiple different parts in a single cycle.
+Family molds can be a cost-effective solution for producing multiple parts in a single cycle.
 Instead of investing in separate molds for each part, a family mold produces multiple parts in a single cycle.

-Invest in Multi-cavity Molds for High Volumes
+Invest in Multi-cavity Molds for High Volumes to Reduce Tooling Costs

 Multi-cavity molds can offer considerable cost savings for projects demanding high production runs.